EAVE-II/odds-rate-ratio-calculator/README.md

 This repo contains code that calculates estimators of odds and rate ratios in a simulated case-control study.
 These estimators needn't be equal, and this simulator allows the magnitude of the disparity to be seen in a simple simulation that uses piecewise constant event rates.

-The code has one function that carries out a simulation of a cohort over a user-defined time period.
+simulator.R has one function that carries out a simulation of a cohort over a user-defined time period.
 There are two groups: exposed and unexposed.
 The event of interest occurs at a rate that is piecewise constant, i.e. it is constant for a while, then changes suddenly, is constant again, then changes suddenly, etc.

-It can be used to calculate population values of
-- Event rate ratio
-- Event odds ratio in a matched study
-- Event odds ratio in an unmatched study

-Here, the event rate is the total number of events over the study, divided by the total number of person years.

 #### Inputs:
   - **times**: